FletchMcKee/liquid/README.md

 }
 ```
 > [!IMPORTANT]
-> A `liquid` node cannot have ancestor `liquefiable` nodes outside of its own `Modifier` chain using the same `LiquidState`.
-Doing so will result in a fatal `SIGSEGV` exception.
+> A `liquid` node cannot have ancestor `liquefiable` nodes outside of its own Modifier chain using the same `LiquidState`.
+Doing so will result in a fatal SIGSEGV exception.
 >
 > **Do**
 > ```kotlin
-> // The two nodes are applied to the same modifier chain so this is fine.
+> // The two nodes are applied to the same modifier chain.
-> // But make sure to place the `liquefiable` before the `liquid` modifier.
+> // Make sure to place the `liquefiable` before the `liquid` modifier.
 > @Composable
 > fun LiquefiableAndLiquid(
 >   modifier: Modifier = Modifier,